Stegosauria: History of research

 In 1874, extensive remains of what was clearly a large herbivore equipped with spikes were uncovered in England; the first partial stegosaurian skeleton known.
 They were named Omosaurus by Richard Owen in 1875.
 Later, this name was shown to be preoccupied by the phytosaur Omosaurus and the stegosaurian was renamed Dacentrurus.
-Other English nineteenth century and early twentieth century finds would be assigned to Omosaurus; later they would, together with French fossils, be partly renamed Lexovisaurus and Loricatosaurus.
+Other English nineteenth-century and early twentieth-century finds would be assigned to Omosaurus; later they would, together with French fossils, be partly renamed Lexovisaurus and Loricatosaurus.

-In 1877, Arthur Lakes, a fossil hunter working for Professor Othniel Charles Marsh, in Wyoming excavated a fossil that Marsh the same year named Stegosaurus.
+In 1877, Arthur Lakes, a fossil hunter working for Professor Othniel Charles Marsh in Wyoming, excavated a fossil that Marsh named Stegosaurus the same year.
 At first, Marsh still entertained some incorrect notions about its morphology.
-He assumed that the plates formed a flat skin cover — hence the name, meaning "roof saurian" — and that the animal was bipedal with the spikes sticking out sideways from the rear of the skull.
+He assumed that the plates formed a flat skin cover—hence the name, meaning "roof saurian"—and that the animal was bipedal with the spikes sticking out sideways from the rear of the skull.
 A succession of additional discoveries from the Como Bluff sites allowed a quick update of the presumed build.
 In 1882, Marsh was able to publish the first skeletal reconstruction of a stegosaur.
 Hereby, stegosaurians became much better known to the general public.
 The American finds at the time represented the bulk of known stegosaurian fossils, with about twenty skeletons collected.

 The next important discovery was made when a German expedition to the Tendaguru, then part of German East Africa, from 1909 to 1912 excavated over a thousand bones of Kentrosaurus.
 The finds increased the known variability of the group, Kentrosaurus being rather small and having long rows of spikes on the hip and tail.